 One great thing about Australia & New Zealand is that Japanese food is ubiquitous and lots of kids already love things like sushi, katsu and ramen.
 But you can also get familiar food like spaghetti, chicken nuggets and hamburgers, so even picky eaters can still be easily pleased!
 Restaurants known as “family restaurants”, which are sort of like the Japanese take on American diners, are easily found in big cities and even many regional areas, and will offer kids’ menus.
 Look for chains like Denny’s, Gusto, Joyfull, Coco’s and the amusingly named Bikkuri Donkey (bikkuri means surprise).

-What are the best attractions for families?
+What are the best attractions for families in Japan?

 While the theme parks like Tokyo Disney Resort and Universal Studios Japan are the obvious go-to recommendations (and they’re fantastic), I do think that while you’re in Japan it’s well worth seeking out the traditional Japanese attractions.
 Just to name a few: Edo Wonderland in Nikko (a ninja and samurai theme park); the Edo-Tokyo Museum in Ryogoku, Tokyo (offers a great look at Tokyo’s history, including hands-on exhibits; as a plus, it’s right next to the Sumo Museum); or the SCMAGLEV and Railway Park in Nagoya (an incredible railway museum).